percybolmer/go4data/README.md

 ![Go](https://github.com/percybolmer/go4data/workflows/Go/badge.svg)
 ## About Go4Data
 Go4Data is a data processing tool.
-The idea behind Go4Data is that you should be able to create automated tasks at ease.
+The idea behind Go4Data is that you should be able to create automated concurrent data processing flows.

 There are a few components that one would need to know more about to develop with Go4Data.
 But a regular user should be able to use Go4Data without too much knowledge about different indepth knowledge.
 To learn more about components and what they do, view [Components](#components-in-go4data)

 Go4Data is built around [Processors](#processors) that is a component used by Go4Data to handle the data pipeline.